reunions & networks

 Are you approaching a special academic milestone?
 Or just planning to get together with old university friends?

 The UWS Alumni Association can help you organise a memorable celebration.
-For instance, we can help you track down lost friends, or recommend venues in our local areas.
+For instance, we can help you track down lost friends, provide a meeting space on campus or recommend venues in our local areas.

 Whether or not you’d like us to help, please let us know about your plans.
 We’re keen to publish news and photographs from alumni gatherings.